Unitary Complexity and the Uhlmann Transformation Problem: Quantum Shannon Theory

 \paragraph{Lower bound.} We now prove the ``if'' part of the theorem (if the Decodable Channel Problem is easy, then $\DistUhlmann$ is easy).
-The intuition behind the proof is as follows: we prove the contrapositive and argue that if $\DistUhlmann$ is hard, then we can construct a family of hard instances of the Decodable Channel Problem.
+The intuition behind the proof is as follows: if $\DistUhlmann$ were hard, then we can construct a family of hard instances of the Decodable Channel Problem.
 These hard instances, intuitively, will be decodable channels $\cal{N}$ that take as input $b \in \{0,1\}$ and output an \emph{encryption} $\rho_b$.
 The states $\rho_0$ and $\rho_1$ are far from each other, but are computationally indistinguishable (this is also known as an \emph{EFI pair}~\cite{brakerski2022computational}).
 Thus no efficient decoder can correctly recover the bit $b$, even though the channel $\cal{N}$ is information-theoretically decodable by construction.

-To construct such an encryption channel, we leverage quantum commitments, which we have already discussed in \Cref{sec:commitments}. \Cref{thrm:Uhlmann_equiv_weak_commitments} and \Cref{prop:flavor-switching} almost show that $\DistUhlmann_{1 - \eps} \notin \avgUnitaryBQP$ for some negligible function $\eps$ implies the existence of strong statistical binding, weak computational hiding commitments.
-By ``almost'', we mean that \Cref{thrm:Uhlmann_equiv_weak_commitments} assumes something stronger, which is that $\DistUhlmann_{1 - \eps}$ is not in $\avgUnitaryBQPpoly$, and furthermore hard instances of $\DistUhlmann$ can be efficiently generated.
-This is needed in order to obtain a bonafide quantum commitment with the requisite properties.
-However for this lower bound we use a slightly weaker primitive, where we do not need the hard instances to be uniformly generated and for the security to only hold against uniform adversaries.
-We describe the primitive formally below, and the proof of this implication follows along the same lines as the proof of \cref{thrm:Uhlmann_equiv_weak_commitments}.